Mim Obaidullah

-Mim Obaidullah (1932–2016) was a Bangladeshi politician affiliated with the Bangladesh Jamaat-e-Islami who served the Chapai Nawabganj-2 district as a member of the Jatiya Sangsad from 1986 to 1987.
+Mim Obaidullah (1932–2016) was a Bangladeshi politician affiliated with the Bangladesh Jamaat-e-Islami who served the Chapai Nawabganj-2 constituency as a member of the Jatiya Sangsad from 1986 to 1987.

-Birth and early life
+Early life and education

-Mim Obaidullah was born in 1933 in Rahonpura village of Nachol Upazila of Chapai Nawabganj district of Rajshahi Division.
+Mim Obaidullah was born in 1933 in Timirpura village of Malda district, India to Maulana Abbas Ali and Dil Afroza Begum.
+He passed his higher secondary examination from Bihar Shyamapur Madamrasa and in 1958 obtained his final certificate in Dars-i Nizami from Patna Mazharul Uloom.
+He became a member of Jamaat-e-Islami Hind.
+He left India in 1962 and settled in Rahanpura village of Chapai Nawabganj, East Pakistan.
+There he joined Jamaat-e-Islami Pakistan in 1964.

 Career

 Mim Obaidullah was elected to parliament from Chapai Nawabganj-2 as a Bangladesh Jamaat-e-Islami candidate in 1986.
 In 1987, he resigned from the parliament.

 Death

 Mim Obaidullah died on 30 September 2016 in Rajshahi Medical College Hospital.